multivendorx/MultiVendorX/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.0.25 - 2023-08-30 =
+* Added     - Compatibility of WordPress 6.3.1.
+* Added     - Compatibility of WooCommerce 8.0.3.
+* Added     - Shop page video play in loop.
+* Fix       - Footer in Vendor store page is not displaying correctly #472.
+* Fix       - "Message to Buyers" missing from mail and thank you page #477.
+* Fix       - CSv data is missing #480.
+* Fix       - React library update issues #484.
+* Fix       - Dashboard menu not working in mobile mode for RTL languages #489.
+* Fix       - Limit zone location for shipping zones are not getting saved #491.
+* Fix       - Vendor address displayed on vendor list page #486.
+* Updated   - Language file.

 = 4.0.24 - 2023-08-08 =
 * Fix       - Checkbox flow in vendor registration #468.